Razyapoo/Thesis-Documentation/Wiki/Indoor-Positioning-System-(GUI).md

 3. Split the dataset using rolling window (for standard rolling deviation)

 ![STD Rolling deviation](https://github.com/Razyapoo/Thesis-Documentation/blob/master/Archive/Documentation/Images%20for%20wiki/data_analysis_rolling_window.png)

+**NOTE:** Diagrams are interactive.
+Use the following shortcuts:
+   - ctrl + left mouse + "mouse move" - allows to pan a diagram view
+   - ctrl + mouse wheel - allows to zoom in / out a diagram
+   - hovering the mouse over the lines: shows timestamp (in hour:min:sec for better analysis) + UWB measurement recorded at that time

 4. Set a threshold to identify **standing periods**